wp-plugins/math-quiz/readme.txt

 Freetype, a text renderer, keeps the font file handle open, causing Windows and other OS to lock the font file.
 Deactivate the plugin before you update it.

 == Changelog ==

+= 1.3 =
+* Add legacy text mode for those don't like the picture.

 = 1.2 =
 * Fix sessionid check that cause visitors unable to answer.